marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 ```

 At offset `+0`, a value set by the caller gets written.
 On the PXE update path, it seems to be
-always 0x100000, which is coherent with the dumps on the NVRAM seen earlier:
+always `0x100000`, which is coherent with the dumps of the NVRAM seen earlier:

 ```
 0002B434                 mov     ecx, esi